 The Best Way to Dry Flowers

-Cut flowers when they are about 3/4 of the way open and hang them upside down in a warm, dark, dry place.
+Cut flowers when they are about three-quarters open and hang them upside down in a warm, dark, dry place.
 The darkness is important to preserve the flowers’ colour.
 If you dry them in the sun, the colour will fade.

-If you have too much moisture where you live, run a dehumidifier in the area.
+If you have excessive moisture in your area, consider running a dehumidifier in the affected space.

 In around 2-3 weeks, you should have dry and usable flowers.
 If you can’t use them immediately and need to store them elsewhere, carefully wrap them in tissue or kraft paper.